lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

     - For multiple languages present in a resource, repeat the `<language>` wrapper element, each with a pair of `<languageTerm>` subelements for text and code.
     - The Language field is not recommended for resources that do not have a language component (such as photographs).
     - "English"/"eng" as a Language value is not to be omitted and/or understood as a default.
+    - All attributes below are applied to the `<languageTerm>` subelement.
 - __Examples:__
 ```
             <language>